repobee/repobee-sanitizer/README.md

 }
 ```

->Example 1: The simplest usage of `repobee-sanitizer` using a .java file
+>Example 1: The simplest usage of `Sanitizer` using a .java file

 For this .java test file, the `santize-file` command will identify the START
-and END markers, and proceed to remove the code inbetween.
+and END markers, and proceed to remove the code between the markers.
 The result will look
 like this:

 ```java